-IV.
-PUBLIC PROCESS
+4. PUBLIC PROCESS

-In accordance with section 402(a)(4) of PRWORA, the Department allows a 45-day public comment period for the TANF State Plan.
+In accordance with section 402(a)(4) of PRWORA, the Department allows a 45-day public comment period prior to implementing the TANF State Plan.

-The notice of a public comment period for the proposed TANF State Plan for the period beginning July 1, 2022, will be published in the New Mexico Human Services Register, Albuquerque Journal, and Sunshine Portal for public comment.
-A virtual public hearing will be held on November 29, 2021, through GoTo Meeting.
-A call-in number will be provided to those who want to attend.
+The notice of a public comment period for the proposed TANF State Plan for the period beginning July 1, 2024, will be published in the New Mexico Human Services Register, Albuquerque Journal, and Sunshine Portal for public comment.
+The public hearing will be held in a hybrid setting: in person at 1474 Rodeo Rd., Santa Fe, NM 87505 in the Administrative Services Division (ASD) large conference room-first floor and also will be held virtually on October 6, 2023 through a GoTo Meeting at https://meet.goto.com/779756645.
+A phone number is provided to individuals who would like to participate by phone: United States: +1 (312) 757-3121, Access Code: 779-756-645.

-V. PURPOSE
+5. PURPOSE

-The purpose of the NMW program is to help families gain the skills, experience and resources needed to help improve the family's stability and enable them to find employment and receive a living wage.
+The purpose of the NMW program is to improve the quality of life for families by increasing family income, resources, and support.
+The program provides the experience and training to improve the family's stability and enable them to find employment that will lead to a living wage.

-VI.
-GOALS
+6. GOALS